<img src="https://certify.alexametrics.com/atrk.gif?account=knr3r1xk/v20jL" style="display:none" height="1" width="1" alt="">

 With a QuickBooks Order Management System, sellers ensure their customers receive the right order at the right time.
-While QuickBooks Enterprise can be used for parts of the order process, a proper order management system (OMS), unifies accounting with sales from every channel and every source.
+While QuickBooks can be used for parts of the order process, a proper order management system (OMS), unifies accounting with sales from every channel and every source.

 What is QuickBooks Order Management